qunosteve/apesocietyheoltinitiative/README.md

 # Ape Society Heolt Initiative
-Powershell Script that Runs a Cardano Blockchain-wide Snapshot of Heolt Cabins, Ghosts, and Apes for King White's Initiative.
+Powershell Script that Runs a Cardano Blockchain-wide Snapshot of Heolt Cabins, Ghosts, and Apes for King White's Ghostchain staking Initiative.
 Made this script open source so anyone can validate for themselves.

 Requirements to participate in this initiative:

 1. Hold any ape society family.
 2. Hold a cabin in Heolt (district 1).
-3. Hold and stake one ghostchain nft in your Heolt cabin.
+3. Hold one ghostchain nft in the same wallet as your Heolt cabin.
+4. Maximum of three sets of apes,ghosts,heolt cabins.

 ## Instructions